aryaburke/my-site/src/myths/milkmen.md

 The house toppled.
 The pillar holding up the porch cracked clean in half, and then the whole roof collapsed inwards, and the house deflated, loosing a metallic shriek as its rotting boards finally gave way.
 The ground shook when the turret’s dried-blood roof hit the dirt.
 When Jeremy emerged from the pit, the house was no longer.
 Just maggots and metal and buried milk.

-Let nothing enter this defiled ground, thought Jeremy.
-Let it waste and be reclaimed.
+*Let nothing enter this defiled ground*, thought Jeremy. *Let it waste and be reclaimed.*

 *****